Department of Art and Design

-Course Audit - The Department of Art and Design does not allow students to audit any Art and Design classes due to space and equipment limitations, along with safety concerns.
+Course Audit - The Department of Art and Design does not allow students to audit any Art and Design classes due to the following reasons:

 Repeat limits - All Non-major and non-degree seeking students may not repeat any Art and Design classes beyond 6 credit hours.
 Select advanced studio courses may be repeated up to a maximum of 18 credits, however, students must be familiar with financial aid restrictions on re-taking courses.
 No courses may be repeated in Graphic Design or Imaging and Photography concentrations.

 Dismissal and Readmission

-If you are on probation and do not correct academic deficiencies during your next semester of enrollment, you will be dismissed from the Art and Design program.
+If you are on Academic probation and do not correct academic deficiencies during your next two semesters of enrollment, you will be dismissed from university, and the Art and Design program.

-If you are dismissed from the theatre program, you may seek readmission under the university guidelines specified in Regulations of this Catalog.
+If you are dismissed from the Art and Design program, you may seek readmission under the university guidelines specified in Regulations of this Catalog.

 You must complete the degree requirements specified in the Catalog in effect at the time you were regularly admitted to the university.
 However, to ensure that you will be professionally competitive with other members of your graduating class, you may be required to satisfy the degree requirements specified in the most current Catalog if you have not completed all requirements for your degree within seven years from the date of your admission.

-You may not use a single course to fulfill more than one Department of Art and Design requirement.
+Typically, you may not use a single course to fulfill more than one Department of Art and Design requirement.
 Within the Art Education B.A. and the Art History minor programs, some classes are allowed to fulfill requirements in two different areas of the degree program.

 Detailed information regarding requirements, policies, and practices of the department is included in an Art and Design student handbook available in the department office.
 All Art and Design majors must comply with the requirements specified in the handbook.